apache/directory-fortress-core/README.txt

 - Local mode has been enabled on target machine.
 Local mode can be enabled by adding this property to build.properties: local.mode=true

-2. GIT installed to target environment.
+1. Java SDK Version 6 or beyond installed to target environment
-2. Java SDK Version 6 or beyond installed to target environment
+2. Apache Ant 1.8 or beyond installed to target environment
-3. Apache Ant 1.8 or beyond installed to target environment
+3. OpenLDAP installed to target system.  (options follow in section 1)
-4. OpenLDAP installed to target system.  (options follow in section 1)
+4. GIT installed to target environment. (for Fortress developers only)

 ___________________________________________________________________________________
 ###################################################################################